ObT1337/CyEx/README.md

 # TEMP README COPIED FROM STRINGEX

-# StringEx
+# CyEx

-This extension enables the upload and analysis of STRING networks within the VRNetzer platform.
-In combination with the [StringApp](https://apps.cytoscape.org/apps/stringapp) and [VRNetzerApp](https://github.com/menchelab/STRING-VRNetzer/blob/main/VRNetzerApp/target/VRNetzerApp-1.0.0.jar) created for the widely used software [Cytoscape](https://cytoscape.org/), this extension allows for easy access to STRING networks on the VRNetzer platform.
+This extension serves as a bridge between the DataDiVR ecosystem and the widely used network visualization software Cytoscape.
+In combination with the Cytoscape App [DataDiVRApp](https://github.com/menchelab/DataDiVRApp) this extension allows to upload and receive networks exported from Cytoscape using the DataDiVRApp.

-Furthermore, in combination with the [VRNetzerApp](https://github.com/menchelab/STRING-VRNetzer/blob/main/cytoscapeApp/VRNetzerApp/target/VRNetzerApp-1.0.0.jar) it allows to upload or send any network prepared in Cytoscape to the VRNetzer platform.
-Through the utilization of the [CyREST](https://apps.cytoscape.org/apps/cyrest) API, a sub-set of a large-scale VRNetzer project can be send to a running Cytoscape session.
+Furthermore, it also enables to sent sub-set of a large-scale DataDiVR Project from a running session to a running Cytoscape session.

 ## Installation

 1. Add the `StringEx` directory to your DataDiVR backend directory.
 The directory should be located at `"extensions/StringEx"`.
 2. Restart your backend server.
-3. During the start-up of the backend server, all the necessary python packages needed for the extension should be automatically installed.
+3. During the start-up of the backend server, all the necessary Python packages needed for the extension should be automatically installed.

 ## Usage